davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

 4. individual approximated frequencies of each of the 6 average sinusoidal models

 Known flaws/bugs:
-- Runtime of the program is unbelievably obsolete (7+ minutes)).
+- Runtime of the program is unbelievably obsolete (≥O(n^2)).
 Would be implemented more effectively in MATLAB or Python
 - Ignores divergent sinusoidal approximations and treats them as outliers
 - Hard-to-read formatting